 In many cases, spinal issues cause lower right back pain-

 - Sciatica – It indicates compression of nerves on the right side of the spine.
 The nerve from the right spine and hip extends to buttocks.
 There is a further extension of the nerve to knee, calf muscle and heel of the right leg.
 Compression of the nerve in right side causes throbbing pain and numbness in the right lower back.
-It pain also extends to right leg.
+This pain also extends to right leg.
+Luckily, if you’re located in Ontario, you can visit a local chiropractor in Mississauga, ON and seek relief with a treatment.
+Chiropractors specialize in addressing nerve compression and musculoskeletal issues, providing targeted treatments to alleviate pain and improve your overall well-being.

 - Osteoporosis – It is a bone disorder that may affect the pain.
 It weakens the bone, makes it fragile and leads to compression and fracture.